brendanshaw14/Nuggets-Team-35/DESIGN.md

 ### User interface

-Because we have only three group members, we will be using the `client` executable given to us in the `shared` library instead of writing out own, which takes two three arguments: the
+Because we have only three group members, we will be using the `client` executable given to us in the `shared` library instead of writing out own, which takes two three arguments:

  > Example: ./client hostname port [playername]